clearlinux/clear-linux-documentation/source/clear-linux/tutorials/fmv.rst

 .. _fmv:

-Use the Function Multi Version patch generator
+Use the function multi-version patch generator
 ##############################################

 CPU architectures often gain interesting new instructions as they evolve but application developers find it difficult to take advantage of those instructions.
-The reluctance to lose backward-compatibility is one of the main roadblocks slowing developers from using advancements in newer computing architectures. :abbr:`FMV (Function multi-versioning)`, which first appeared in GCC 4.8, is a way to have multiple implementations of a function, each using a different architecture's specialized instruction-set extensions.
+The reluctance to lose backward-compatibility is one of the main roadblocks slowing developers from using advancements in newer computing architectures. :abbr:`FMV (Function Multi-Versioning)`, which first appeared in `GCC`_ 4.8, is a way to have multiple implementations of a function, each using a different architecture specialized instruction-set extensions.
 GCC 6 introduces changes to FMV to make it even easier to bring architecture- based optimizations to the application code.

-In this tutorial we will use FMV on general code and on :abbr:`FFT Fast Fourier Transform` library code.
+In this tutorial we will use FMV on general code and on :abbr:`FFT (Fast Fourier Transform)` library code.
 Upon completing the tutorial, you will be able to use this technology on your code and use the libraries to deploy architecture-based optimizations to your application code.

 Install and configure a Clear Linux host on bare metal
 ******************************************************